 From the airport to BE Resorts, it takes around 20 minutes.
 You will pass by exclusive resorts like Moevenpick, Abaca Boutique Resort and Shangri-la before you reach BE Resorts.

 On the first day we arrived, there were lots of Koreans loitering around the lobby.
-New year holiday must be over, so we presumed this huge pack of tourists were already leaving the hotel.
+The new year holiday must be over, so we presumed this huge pack of tourists was already leaving the hotel.
 But as days went by, more and more Koreans, as well as other nationalities, had kept on coming in.
 It’s the busy time of the year for BE Resorts apparently.

-An overnight stay in BE Resorts would cost around 5,000 – 6,000 PhP and that includes breakfast buffet and use of amenities such as the infinity pool.
-For some reasons, our room got upgraded on our second night.
-We got one of the coziest rooms at the fifth floor, which goes with a king-sized bed, a balcony with magnificent sea view, a sofa area and a kitchenette.
+An overnight stay in BE Resorts would cost around 5,000 – 6,000 PhP and that includes a breakfast buffet and use of amenities such as the infinity pool.
+For some reason, our room got upgraded on our second night.
+We got one of the coziest rooms on the fifth floor, which goes with a king-sized bed, a balcony with a magnificent sea view, a sofa area, and a kitchenette.
 What a lucky couple we were – our second honeymoon suite part deux!

 Except for a few hiccups, the service was satisfactory overall.
 The staff were generally friendly and accommodating.
-Food service could be incredibly slow though, most especially when you order at the beach bar.
+Foodservice could be incredibly slow though, most especially when you order at the beach bar.
 The breakfast buffet had a lot of food choices, catering both for Western and Asian tastes (and of course, Filipino food was plentiful).
-Food and drinks were reasonably priced, except for hotel services such as laundry and aqua sport activities.
+Food and drinks were reasonably priced, except for hotel services such as laundry and aqua sports activities.